aion-camus/ack/README.md

 For convenience, the following environment variables are pre-defined and can be referred in the JSON file.

-- `ADDRESS_LAST_DEPLOYED`: address of the last deployed contract, reset to zero at the beginning of a pipeline.
+- `ADDRESS_LAST_DEPLOYED`: address of the last deployed contract, reset to zero where a new test starts.
 - `ADDRESS_RANDOM`: a random address, generated each time being used.

 To use the pre-defined variables, use syntax `${VARIABLE_NAME}`